-The exams are not comprehensive, with the exception of the theory readings from week 1.
+The exams are not comprehensive, but resilience theory (week 1) and interventions (from section 2) will be included in future exams.
 If you have a scheduling conflict with the exam date, it is possible for you to take the exam early and occasionally later.
 If you miss an exam, without making arrangements with me beforehand, you will receive a zero.
 There is NO MAKE UP for missed exams.